tjntomas/Send-blueotooth-remote-event-to-Home-Assistant/README.md

 This repo contains files to build a docker image that will monitor input devices connected to a linux machine, for instance bluetooth remote controls, but any input device can be monitored.
 The resulting keypress codes will be sent to your Home Assistant instance.

-This assumes that you have already paired your bluetooth remote with the linux machine so I'm not including any instructions for pairing.
+This assumes that you know how docker containers are built and run and that you have already paired your bluetooth remote with the linux machine so I'm not including any instructions for pairing or for using the docker commands.

 First, download the bt_remote_docker folder and ssh to the `bt_remote_docker/code` directory.